 Eliminating fast foods that are high in sodium and saturated fats will help decrease the probability of developing health conditions that increase your likelihood of Alzheimer’s, such as heart disease and diabetes.
 New data indicates the Mediterranean Diet can be practiced to help delay the symptoms of Alzheimer’s disease.
 This diet includes vegetables, legumes, fruits, fish, grains, and other types of seafood.

-The Mediterran Diet features low quantities of ground beef, steak, and other types of red meat.
+The Mediterranean Diet features low quantities of ground beef, steak, and other types of red meat.
 In addition, the objective of this type of diet is to decrease consumption of eggs, candy, and sugar.
-A popular type of Mediterranean diet that is used to decrease high blood pressure is called MIND.
-The term MIND stands for Mediterranean Intervention for Neurodegenerative Delay.
+A popular type of Mediterranean diet that is used to decrease high blood pressure is called MIND (Mediterranean Intervention for Neurodegenerative Delay).
 Increasing your consumption of fish and vegetables may help maintain nutrients in your brain that provide anti-inflammatory benefits.

 The diet of the Western society includes items that are high in fat, sodium, cholesterol, artificial grains, sugar, and saturated fat.
 An average person consumers a large amount of processed foods that are influenced by animal products.
 These types of eating behaviors are associated with other types of health conditions such as diabetes, obesity, and heart disease.
 An individual that eats an unhealthy quantity of trans fats is exposing their body to oxidative stress, a condition that is associated with the development of Alzheimer’s disease.